ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents: Experiments

 \subsection{Ablation Study}

-To verify the contribution of each module in \modelname, we design three variants by removing key modules: \begin{itemize} \item \textbf{w/o Reasoning:} This variant removes the \textit{counterfactual reasoning} module.
-The agent retrieves memory facts directly from the memory KG, without performing commonsense completion or intermediate reasoning. \item \textbf{w/o Causal:} This variant constructs the memory KG excluding \textit{causal edges}.
-The graph relies solely on semantic similarity to connect memory nodes. \item \textbf{w/o Semantic:} This variant constructs the memory KG excluding \textit{semantic edges}.
+To verify the contribution of each module, we design three variants by removing key modules: \begin{itemize} \item \textbf{w/o Reasoning:} This variant removes the \textit{counterfactual reasoning} module.
+The agent retrieves memory facts directly from the memory KG without intermediate reasoning. \item \textbf{w/o Causal:} It constructs the memory KG excluding \textit{causal edges}.
+The graph uses only semantic similarity to connect nodes. \item \textbf{w/o Semantic:} This variant constructs the memory KG excluding \textit{semantic edges}.
 The graph consists only of extracted causal chains, making it a sparse causal network. \end{itemize}

-Figure \ref{fig:ablation} presents the ablation results.
+Figure~\ref{fig:ablation} presents the ablation results.
 First, removing the reasoning module (\textit{w/o Reasoning}) with DeepSeek-V3 causes the largest drop in retrieval accuracy (about 9\%), confirming our core motivation.
 In complex scenarios, relevant memories (e.g., ``owning a puppy'') may be semantically distant from the query (e.g., ``buying plants'').
 Without counterfactual reasoning and commonsense completion, the agent fails to uncover such ``hidden'' evidence.
-Second, removing causal edges (\textit{w/o Causal}) yields the lowest QA Accuracy.
-Even when some facts are retrieved, the absence of explicit causal links prevents the agent from forming coherent reasoning chains, leading to generic rather than conflict‑aware decisions.
-We observe that when using GPT‑4o‑mini, removing causal edges actually yields better retrieval performance than the Full model.
-We attribute this to the weaker reasoning capability of GPT‑4o‑mini, which may introduce errors during world‑knowledge completion and degrade the retrieval quality of the Full model Third, the \textit{w/o Semantic} variant also reduces retrieval accuracy, indicating that semantic edges serve as crucial connectors.
-They ensure that topic‑related but non‑causal facts remain reachable, preserving the completeness of the retrieved context. {In summary, causal edges provide logical backbone, semantic edges ensure coverage, and the reasoning module guides inference.
+Second, removing causal edges (\textit{w/o Causal}) yields the lowest QA accuracy.
+Even when some facts are retrieved, the absence of explicit causal links prevents the agent from forming coherent reasoning chains, leading to generic rather than conflict-aware decisions.
+We observe that when using GPT-4o-mini, removing causal edges actually yields better retrieval performance than the full model.
+We attribute this to the weaker reasoning capability of GPT-4o-mini, which may introduce errors during world-knowledge completion, adding more noise and degrading the retrieval quality of the full model.
+Third, the \textit{w/o Semantic} variant also reduces retrieval accuracy, indicating that semantic edges serve as crucial connectors.
+They ensure that topic-related but non-causal facts remain reachable, preserving the completeness of the retrieved context.
+In summary, causal edges provide logical backbone, semantic edges ensure coverage, and the reasoning module guides inference.
 Their combination gives ActMem strong performance.
 Additional analyses of PMI validation and semantic threshold sensitivity are in Appendices~\ref{sec:app_pmi} and~\ref{sec:app_threshold}, respectively.